danforthcenter/bioinformatics/docs/htcondor_running_jobs.md

 To view a history of jobs you have submitted use `condor_history <username>`.

-## Other job description file configuration options
+## Other job configuration options

 * `notification = <Always | Complete | Error | Never>`
   * Default = Never